deafdudecomputers/PalWorldSaveTools/README.md

 - **Testers/Helpers:** Lethe and Choi-Jungwoo

 ## Remember to use `clean_up.cmd` after every update for the best performance!

+## If there's errors, please make sure the saves are actually updated after each patch hits, as structures in tool and saves are always constantly changing.

 ## Important Python Installation Note
 - Please make sure to use the official version of Python via [python.org/downloads](https://www.python.org/downloads), NOT the WindowsApps version of Python.
 Otherwise, you may encounter issues due to downloading and installing packages.